joshwb82/non-sass-website-framework/README.md

-# Project Title

-NON-SASS WEBSITE FRAMEWORK
+# NON-SASS WEBSITE FRAMEWORK

 ## Getting Started

-This is a simple website framework, that is run using NPM and GULP.
+This is a simple website framework, that is run using:
+* NPM
+* GULP

 It has the following folder structure once setup:

-SRC folder: for pre-processed files
+* SRC folder: for pre-processed files
-TMP folder: for the local development server
+* TMP folder: for the local development server
-DIST folder: for processed and minified files.
+* DIST folder: for processed and minified files

 ### Prerequisites